zerodaycode/canyon-book/src/getting_started/initial_setup.md

    |
    = help: message:

-           No file --> secrets.toml <-- founded on the root of this project.
+           No file --> canyon.toml <-- founded on the root of this project.
            Please, ensure that you created one .toml file with the necesary properties needed in order to connect to the database.

            : Os { code: 2, kind: NotFound, message: "The system can't found the specified file." }